What Is A C-Section?

 What is a Cesarean Delay?

-When a vaginal birth is deemed dangerous, it may be necessary for doctors to order birth via a Cesarean section.
+When a vaginal birth is deemed dangerous, it may be necessary for doctors to order birth via a C-section.
 However, any delays in ordering one can have severe consequences for both the mother and child.
-Some of the reasons a doctor may order a C-section include but are not limited to:
+Some of the reasons a doctor may order a C-section can include:

 - Abnormal position of the baby